adrianer/EZ-Wave/README.md

 # Updates / News
 06-16-2016:
+* Added ZWave\_B210.grc to the repository because I was having trouble getting ZWave.grc to work with Ettus B210s.
 * preamble\_impl.cc has been modified to allow up to 200 symbol length preambles.
 Previously it only had enough space for 80, which, for some reason, caused underflow events when transmitting on Ettus B210s.
 If you are using an Ettus B210, set your preamble\_length variable to 200 (after pulling the latest version).
 *  TODO: Need to test that this has not broken HackRF support.